Help Protect Immigrant Dreamers with DACA

 Jose is one of the thousands of Immigrant Dreamers who has benefited from the DACA program—others around the country have benefited by becoming teachers, entrepreneurs, service-members, college Students, health care providers, business managers, and social workers.

 Despite the benefits DACA has provided for Dreamers like Jose and others, the decision to rescind the DACA program was made on September 5, 2017, and will be officially rescinded in three weeks, on March 5, 2018.
 However, since September 5, 2017, 122 DACA Recipients have lost their status each day, totaling more 18,000—even though they came to the U.S. as young children without any choice in the matter.

 Leviticus 19:33-34 says, “When a stranger sojourns with you in your land, you shall not do him wrong.
 You shall treat the stranger who sojourns with you as the native among you, and you shall love him as yourself, for you were strangers in the land of Egypt: I am the Lord your God.”
 God tells Israel (and us) that when it comes to Immigrants, we are not to do him (or her) wrong but rather, love the Immigrant as yourself.

 With 3 weeks until the DACA program officially rescinds, we have an amazing privilege and opportunity to love the 800,000 plus Immigrant Dreamers by signing this petition urging Congress to pass a bipartisan solution that respects the rule of law, secures the border, and protects the 800,000 plus Immigrant Dreamers and allows them to stay in the U.S. Please consider signing and sharing this on your social media accounts!

-Memphis immigration Project needs your help with “Senators and Congressman: Help Protect Immigrant Dreamers with DACA”.
-Join Memphis immigration and 139 supporters today.
+The immigration Project needs your help with “Senators and Congressman: Help Protect Immigrant Dreamers with DACA”.
+Join The immigration and 218 supporters today.